LaQuay/marcvila.me/_hackathons/saveandsound-hackath2on-2017.md

 subtitle: HackatH2On 2017 - Spain
 tools: [Android, Spotify]
 image: /assets/img/hackathons/hackath2on_2017/featured.jpg
-description: Solution to measure the consumption of water from the shower linked with a music feature such as Spotify.
+description: Measure the consumption of water from the shower linked with a music feature such as Spotify.
 order_number: 6
 ---